andigruhler/diary/README.md

 ### Precedence Example: Locale and First Day of Week

-If glibc is installed, the first weekday defaults to the locale defined in the current shell environment (`$LANG`, see `man locale`), unless specified otherwise via the `--wekday` / `-w` command line options.
+If glibc is installed, the first weekday defaults to the locale defined in the current shell environment (`$LANG`, see `man locale`), unless specified otherwise via the `--weekday` / `-w` command line options.
 For example:

 ```bash
 # start with weekday=3(Wed), overrule any other configuration value